-Students who already hold a baccalaureate degree from York College, or who have previously attended York College, and wish to be accepted for a second baccalaureate must apply to the Office of the Registrar for readmission and must complete a second degree application form available on the website.
-All other baccalaureate holders file as a transfer applicant at www.cuny.edu/apply.
+All applicants that are applying for a second degree follow the same application procedures as Transfer students.
+Students who have earned a baccalaureate degree from York College, and wish to be accepted for a second baccalaureate degree must apply to the office of Admissions to complete a second degree application available on the website (footnote).
 If accepted, the student must complete a minimum of 40 credits at York College in order to earn the second degree.

 Students who have not been in attendance at York College for one or more semesters and wish to return to York must file an application for readmission at least one month before the beginning of the semester for which they wish to readmit.
 An application for readmission may be secured online.